mihailthebuilder/fight-alerts-backend/README.md

 You don't need `go build` to ignore test files; it [already does so](https://stackoverflow.com/a/65844817/7874516).

 You can't get coverage results from service test because...
-a.
-You're using the `bin/scraper` binary instead of the source code
+1. You're using the `bin/scraper` binary instead of the source code
-b.
-The binary is placed in a lambda that runs it
+2. The binary is placed in a lambda that runs it
-c.
-The lambda is ran inside a container
+3. The lambda is ran inside a container

 ## AWS